-Papers should be no longer than 6,000 words, including all references and footnotes.
-Authors should keep tables and illustrations to an absolute minimum, and may be asked to remove those which the Editor-in-Chief finds excessive.
+Your submission should be no longer than 6,000 words in total length, including all references, tables, footnotes, etc. Authors should keep tables and illustrations to an absolute minimum, and may be asked to remove those which the Editor-in-Chief finds excessive.

 The title, keywords and abstract are key to ensuring readers find your article online through online search engines such as Google.
 Please refer to the information and guidance on how best to title your article, write your abstract and select your keywords by visiting SAGE’s Journal Author Gateway Guidelines on How to Help Readers Find Your Article Online.

 Research papers should have an abstract which makes clear the study’s objectives, design, setting, method, results, conclusion.
 For discussion papers; the author/s should give an summary of what the paper attempts to do, together with its overall findings.
 Abstracts should not exceed 250 words.
 Up to 5 keywords should be included.

 Provide full contact details for the corresponding author including email, institutional address (including Department and University/Institution).
 Academic affiliations are required for all co-authors.
 These details should be presented separately to the main text of the article to facilitate anonymous peer review.